I may receive commissions from purchases made through links in this article. Full Disclosure

 Chicken in the freezer?
 It’s savory chicken and rice for a few dinners next month.
 Leftover mozzarella?
 Pizza it is!
 I then write these “roll over” dinners in my “Dinners” column on my list, including how many dinners it will count for.
 (See photo below)

 Fill in the Remaining Meals

 This can get difficult or monotonous, as I tend to do the same meals over and over again.
 Some ways to avoid this are to try a new recipe once a week/month or have themed dinners.

 Themed dinners make it easier to determine what to plan.
 So if you have “Soup Sunday” you know that you need some type of soup for Sunday’s dinner.
 Examples of themes are: Salad, Soup, Mexican, Crockpot, Italian, Pizza, BBQ, Leftovers, and Meatless.
 Add these remaining dinners to the “Dinners” column.

 How Many Breakfasts and Lunches?

-For example, if you have spaghetti one the list and you have the sauce already then all you need is the pasta.
+For example, if you have spaghetti on the list and you know have the sauce already then all you need is the pasta.
 Add each ingredient that you need to the “Items to Buy” section.

-Note: In this photo, I generalize my meals.
-For example chicken and rice.
+Note About My Grocery List: In this photo, I generalize my meals.
+For example: chicken and rice.
 In my head, I know it’s not plain chicken and rice.
 It’s got a recipe but it’s such a basic meal for us that I usually have on hand the ingredients to make a sauce or compliment for the recipe.
 That is just what I do.
 The proper way would be to write down each meal individually.
 Do as your told, not as I do.